Always There for You: Can Exes Be Friends?

 People who have counseling following a relationship breakdown can find it helpful to continue speaking to their therapist while they try to build a friendship with their ex.

-Creating a safe space allows you to speak openly about any emotions brought to the surface.
+Creating a safe space, whether through open conversations or online therapy, allows you to speak openly about any emotions brought to the surface.
 In this way, you can ensure your friendship is healthy or recognize when being friends just won’t work.

 Being friends with an ex can work for some people.
 If both ex-partners want a platonic friendship, can impose sensible boundaries, and are willing to wait for emotional healing to take place, it’s possible to remain friends with an ex.